 - Gainsborough Trinity Foundation

-The Access Roses project is creating a community hub at Roses Sports Ground.
-Multiple activity sessions for LSEG groups will be delivered targeting 150 older people, disabled people, children and young people and those with a long term health condition.
-Programmes include yoga sessions, play sessions for children and walking sport sessions.
+The Access Roses project aimed to create a community hub at Roses Sports Ground.
+Multiple activity sessions for LSEG groups were delivered targeting 150 older people, disabled people, children and young people and those with a long term health condition.
+Programmes included yoga sessions, play sessions for children and walking sport sessions.

 - Stepping Stone Theatre

 Funding supported Stepping Stone Strollers, a weekly walking programme for the mental health support group.
 The installation of a ‘buddy bench’ provided people with the opportunity to rest half way through the walk and receive 1-2-1 coaching at a safe distance.

 A self referral project for people with long term health conditions.
 This project provided individual support to help increase activity levels and transition participants from home based activities through to community activities.